vanvalenlab/publication-figures/README.md

 ## Regenerating DeepCell Kiosk Paper Benchmarking Data

-The DeepCell Kiosk paper [(Bannon et al., 2020)](<https://www.biorxiv.org/content/10.1101/505032v4>) presents cost and runtime benchmarks for running a generic image segmentation pipeline on datasets of given sizes inside the DeepCell Kiosk with different sets of constraints (Fig. 1b).

-This repository can produce those figures, but it expects a full battery of benchmarking output files from all run conditions.
+This repository can produce the benchmarking figures from the paper, but it expects a full battery of benchmarking output files from all run conditions.
 It will not produce any figures as-is without output from all runs.

 To generate a full battery of benchmarking run data (i.e., varying image numbers and GPU numbers), please complete the following benchmarking runs: